babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 | `ukranian`  | `ukranian_cs_as`      | `ukranian_ci_as`, `ukranian_ci_ai` |
 | `vietnamese` | `vietnamese_cs_as` | `vietnamese_ci_as`, `vietnamese_ci_ai` |

+In addition to these language-specific collations, you can also use case-sensitive or accent-insensitive variations of the server collations in the previous list.

 ### Managing collations

 The ICU library provides collation version tracking to ensure that